WHY ARE THERE STILL SO MANY JOBS?

 At the same time, we seem to be an insatiable bunch.
 We want more, better and new things, so we keep on dreaming up new stuff.

 Remember when the first automobiles came around?
 They were minimally built and designed to make the moving of people and goods faster and more efficient.

 However, soon creative thinkers realised that Henry Ford’s Model T, often referred to as the “mechanical cockroach”, could be adapted for MANY other applications; even pulling a plough.

-They could be converted into powerful tractors able to do the work of many horses or trucks moving goods faster and more efficiently.
+They could be converted into powerful tractors able to do the work of many horses or trucks.
 Often a rear wheel would be removed and replaced with a pully and leather drive belt instantly converting the cockroach into a powerplant capable of milling grain or powering the blade of a mobile lumber mill.

 Ford had designed a mobile combustion engine.
 It was human creativity and ingenuity that enabled it to power ANYTHING that man could imagine.

 From those humble beginnings, we now have all types and styles of cars, trucks, buses with a variety of colours and designs.